mhwgoo/fake_user_agent/README.md

-Randomly generate a valid useragent for faking a browser behavior.
+Randomly generate a valid useragent for faking a browser.

 ## As a binary
 ```bash